 Warm greetings to Mrs. Jayne and family.
 We greet all [?]
 Your sister Clara

-What do we know about this picture postcard, and what not?
+What do we know about this picture postcard?

-We know that on 19 January 1925 Johanna Benning née Löwenhardt from Detroit applied for a US passport for the purpose of ‘pleasure and traveling’ in Europe (Germany, France, Switzerland, Holland and England).1 In her application she stated that she would travel with her two sons Hans (September 1907) and Ralph Benning (October 1908).
+We know that on 19 January 1925 Johanna Benning née Löwenhardt from Detroit applied for a US passport for the purpose of ‘pleasure and travelling’ in Europe (Germany, France, Switzerland, Holland and England).
+1 In her application she stated that she would travel with her two sons Hans (September 1907) and Ralph Benning (October 1908).
 Johanna had arrived in the USA from Germany with her husband and two sons in August 1910 and she had become a naturalized US citizen in April 1920.

 The rest is speculative: by the time they arrived in Hamburg the picture was ready and she proudly showed it to her sister at the quai.
 Clara then wrote a few words on the right part of the reverse side to their joint brother Hermann, and Johanna added her message.

-The picture has been kept and preserved for all these years by Hermann’s youngest son Joseph who used to live on the slopes of Hawai’i’s tallest volcano, the Mauna Kea.2 Shot almost 90 years ago somewhere on the Atlantic Ocean, mailed from – probably – Hamburg to Detroit and handed from father to son, taken to Hawai’i’s Big Island… and now it is in cyberspace!
+The picture has been kept and preserved for all these years by Hermann’s youngest son Joseph who used to live on the slopes of Hawai’i’s tallest volcano, the Mauna Kea.
+2 Shot almost a century ago somewhere on the Atlantic Ocean, mailed from – probably – Hamburg to Detroit and handed from father to son, taken to Hawai’i’s Big Island… and now it is in cyberspace!

 Edited on 3 July 2022 with thanks to Maria Benning in Texas, granddaughter of Ralph Benning.